LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

 Example Copy to Upper Case
 --------------------------

-Here is a simple fragment copying a file line by line to a new file in upper case:
+Here is a simple fragment from example file :repsrc:`copy_upper/copy_upper.cs`.
+It copies a file line by line to a new file in upper case:

 .. literalinclude:: ../source/examples/copy_upper/copy_upper.cs
    :start-after: chunk
    :end-before:  chunk

-It is from example file :repsrc:`sum_file/sum_file.cs`.
-You can test this in the MonoDevelop example project sum_file.
+You may test this in the MonoDevelop example project copy_upper:

 #.
-Expand it in the Solution pad.
+Expand the copy_upper project in the Solution pad.
 The project
     includes the input file.
 You may not see it at first.
 You need to expand the folder for :file:`bin` and then file:`Debug`.
 You see :file:`text.txt`.
 #.
 To see